 As there are many different integrated devices, and each device will have different options, this General Setup section is designed to introduce the user to the Integration Panel, and the features that are common to all integrations.
-For more specific instructions and information on a particular integration, please consult the relevant integration guide and/or integration white which be found paper, can at https://integrations.cathexisvideo.com/manuals/.
+For more specific instructions and information on a particular integration, please consult the relevant integration guide and/or integration white paper, which can be found at https://integrations.cathexisvideo.com/manuals/.
 For help with a particular integration, please contact support@cat.co.za.